Why learn Python programming?

 How to learn Python?

 There are a few ways to learn Python, depending on how and where you prefer to learn.
-You can attend a live instructor-led 3 day training course at several locations around the UK, where you’ll learn the major parts of the Python language thoroughly.
+You can attend a live instructor-led 3 day training course at several locations around the UK and Europe, where you’ll learn the major parts of the Python language thoroughly.
 Alternatively you can book an expert instructor to conduct training in your own office, for any number of team members.

 You can of course find some free courses online, where you could potentially learn the basics of Python.
 Here are some FREE resources for beginners or non-programers.
 And here are some FREE resources for Programmers.
 There are also plenty of FREE guides and support on the Python website.